To The Victoria Falls

 “The World Heritage Centre and IUCN observed during the mission that high visitor rates are causing noise pollution from helicopters, microlight aircraft, and boats.
 In addition, aquatic wildlife is constantly disturbed by riparian activities.”
 (UNESCO, 2007)

-Concerns were yet again expressed over the volume of visitors to the resort, especially the number of boats on the river.
+Concerns were also expressed over the volume of visitors to the resort, especially the number of boats on the river.

 “It is also believed that the river has reached its maximum carrying capacity.
 As a result, the river is characterized by crowding, which tends to obstruct tourists view...
 This will negatively impact on visitors’ satisfaction.
 Noise pollution is another problem at the resort, for example low-flying aircraft.”
 (Rogerson, 2009)

-In 2012 a new operator, Bonisair, launched flights on the south bank from a newly developed helipad with two helicopters.
-The Chamabondo helipad is located to the south of the town with flight-paths designed to comply with World Heritage Commission requirements to reduce the noise impacts over the town and its surrounds, but has conversely increased overall volume of flights being operated and impacts of noise pollution over a wider area of the Falls environments.
+In 2012 a new operator, Bonisair, launched flights on the south bank from a newly developed helipad, initially operating two helicopters.
+The Chamabondo helipad is located to the south of the town to comply with World Heritage Commission requirements to reduce overall noise impacts, with flight paths bypassing the town and approaching the Falls from the gorges.
+The new helipad has, however, resulted in an increased number of flights being operated, longer flying times and wider impacts of noise pollution and disturbance over the area downstream of the Falls - in addition to the existing flight paths above the Falls still being in operation.

 On the Up

-The Zimbabwe Parks and Wildlife Management Authority partnered with local activity provider Shearwater Adventures, trading through the Zambezi Helicopter Company, in a much needed, yet controversial, redevelopment of the Victoria Falls Park visitor reception facilities in 2010.
-The most significant element of the development was the construction of a new restaurant and supporting kitchen facilities.
-The original information displays and sales area were replaced by a modern commercial trading shop selling high-value tourism souvenirs.
-An outdoor interpretation and information area was developed, with detailed displays on the natural history and formation of the Falls.
+The Zimbabwe Parks and Wildlife Management Authority partnered with local activity provider Shearwater Adventures, trading through the Zambezi Helicopter Company, in a much needed, yet controversial, redevelopment of the Falls Park visitor reception facilities in 2010.

 The project divided opinion and attracted a substantial amount negative publicity and media coverage.
-Stakeholders in the town’s tourism sector argued that there had been no formal Environmental Impact Assessment (EIA) undertaken and no public notification or consultation ahead of the development.
+Stakeholders in the town’s tourism sector argued that there had been no formal Environmental Impact Assessment undertaken, with no public notification or consultation ahead of the development.

-Even government authorities clashed, reigniting a long-running dispute over management the Falls.
-Sensing an opportunity, the National Museums and Monuments of Zimbabwe, with the support of Zimbabwe Republic Police, took control of the Falls Park facilities and closed the restaurant, effectively reclaiming management of the Victoria Falls Special Area.
-After a short period of impasse, and a government ruling, the Rainforest returned to the control of the Parks and Wildlife Management Authority.
-The restaurant facilities reopened after receiving endorsement from UNESCO, their report concluding the restaurant added ‘value to the Falls.’
+Even government authorities clashed, the development reigniting a long-running dispute over management the Rainforest.
+Sensing an advantage, the National Museums and Monuments of Zimbabwe, with the support of Zimbabwe Republic Police, took control of the Falls Park visitor facilities, reclaiming their legal management of the Victoria Falls Special Area, and closed the restaurant.
+After a short period of impasse, and an eventual government ruling, the Rainforest returned to the control of the Parks and Wildlife Management Authority and the restaurant facilities reopened after receiving clearance from UNESCO.

-Additional plans for a proposed $6 million major development of the ‘VIP Entrance’ beside the Devil’s Cataract, including restaurant, shopping and conference facilities overlooking the edge of the Falls, appear to have been quietly shelved (Victoria Falls Bits and Blogs, Nov 2010).
+Additional plans for a proposed $6 million development of the ‘VIP Entrance’ beside the Devil’s Cataract, including restaurant, shopping and conference facilities overlooking the edge of the Falls, appear to have been quietly suspended (Victoria Falls Bits and Blogs, Nov 2010).

 The Elephant Camp